 It all sounds too good to be true and that is because in the majority of cases it is.
-Hotspotting reports might be ok for the person who prepared the report but using hotspotting reports for long term property investment can be very hit and miss.
+Hotspotting reports might be okay for the person who prepared the report but using hotspotting reports for long term property investment are typically a waste of time and money.
 Successful investors never buy real estate in identified ‘hotspots’ because they’re buying before an area becomes ‘hot’ and follow their own plan rather than following the crowd.

 Smart buyers know that hotspotting is for mugs and here are the reasons why:

-- It’s an easy trap: Hotspotting reports are one of the latest trends in the property sector with a plethora of organisations and businesses offering advice on the next ‘hot’ area.
+- It’s an easy trap: Hotspotting reports are one of the most misleading components of the property sector with a plethora of organisations and businesses offering advice on the next ‘hot’ area.
 While the premise of this can be hugely appealing to investors who use data, statistics and facts as a base for their property purchasing decisions, the problem lies in the quality and accuracy of the reports.
 Many organisations produce reports on unsubstantiated evidence and then sell these reports to the unsuspecting public.
 Smart investors know to do their own research.

-- Questionable data: Using hotspotting reports to influence your property purchases can often be a waste of your time and money and may lead you to invest in unsuitable properties and miss out on purchases more suitable to your portfolio needs.
-The reports data can be questionable for a number of reasons:
+- Questionable data: Using hotspotting reports to influence your property purchases will usually be a waste of your time and money, and may lead you to invest in unsuitable properties while missing out on purchases more suitable to your portfolio needs.
+The reports can be questionable for a number of reasons:

 - Over inflated prices : Hotspotting reports can often cause a pack mentality with investors flocking to purchase property in a particular area that is deemed ‘up and coming’.
 When real fundamentals kick in, the suburbs don’t hold their value.
 Successful investing success happens when you are one step ahead of the rest, not when you are blindly following whatever trend is happening.